alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-14-ruling-on-three-pieces-of-clay.md

 category: [bidah, funerals, fatwas]
 hijri: 22 Dhul-Qaidah 1441
 note: true
-excerpt: We do not know any legal basis about this in the Book of Allah or the authentic Sunnah of the Messenger of Allah.
+summary: We do not know any legal basis about this in the Book of Allah or the authentic Sunnah of the Messenger of Allah.
 It is a Bid'ah.
 shaykhs:
  - Shaykh Ibn Baz
  - Shaykh Abdul-Razzaq Afify